How to Study in France for International Students

 1. Cost of Studying in France

 The cost of your studies is a big factor to consider when you're planning to study abroad.
-It can financially burden you, but here's the good thing: the public universities in France don't charge tuition fees to international students like you!
-Sorbonne University, VetAgro Sup, and VetAgro Sup are some of the tuition-free schools.
+It can financially burden you, but here's the good thing: the public universities in France don't charge tuition fees to international students like you! there is Sorbonne University a tuition-free school.
 You will just be required to pay some registration and other study fees, but these won't be as high.

 On the other hand, if you choose to study in a private institution, expect that you'll pay higher fees.
 Here are some of the private universities in France with their tuition fees: